cheredia19/my-journey-datahub-cloud/README.md

 But then I discovered, with practice, that it wasn't as automatic a process as I initially thought.
 I still had to process data sets outside of the platform.
 So, I still relied on Excel/Google Spreadsheets and, if necessary, Python or R.

 Then, something became a frustrating topic in my particular learning curve.
 My charts didn't show on the DataHub platform, even though I was doing everything right.
 It took around two weeks and a couple of video calls with a DataHub developer to figure it out.

+Since then, I've done journalistic articles focused on several topics, from [the 50 most followed YouTube channels](https://datahub.io/@cheredia19/50-yt-channels-most-subscribers), or [the 100 worst movies according to Rotten Tomatoes](https://datahub.io/@cheredia19/100-worst-movies-all-time-by-rt), to [data analysis of the Paris Olympic Games](https://datahub.io/@cheredia19/paris-2024-osg-athletes), or [the state of press freedom in the world by 2024](https://datahub.io/@cheredia19/press-freedom-2024).